solid-contrib/information/solid-events.md

 with Solid to those who are learning.
 It is useful to have a concrete target for your hackathon that you can work towards together.
 There is a collection of educational materials available at [Solid Teaching Materials](solid-resources.md).

+# Team
+A good team can make all the difference.
+Examples of roles include:
+- promotion
+- ticketing
+- equipment support
+- presentation host

+# Venue
+Partnering with existing meetups or organisations that regularly host events has the benefit of learning from their experience and benefit from their existing setup.
+Make sure to select a venue that can accommodate the number of people you expect with sufficient tables and chairs.

+# Equipment
+Organising a projector, sound system, and laptop for displaying the presentation in advance is important for a smooth running event.
+Make sure you have the right cables and preferably do a trial run before the event.
+If you partner with a venue that is familiar with hosting events, make sure to know who to contact about equipment setup.

 # Invitation
 Eventbrite and Meetup provide invitation services that have been popular with